-The presentational differences between the Solvency II and IFRS balance sheets created by the application of subsidiary rules under Solvency II, along with any valuation difference created by applying sectoral rules, results in a decrease in net assets of £33m (2022: decrease of £5m) in the Solvency II balance sheet.
+The presentational differences between the Solvency II and IFRS balance sheets created by the application of subsidiary rules under Solvency II, along with any valuation difference created by applying sectoral rules, result in a decrease in net assets of £84m (2023: decrease of £33m) in the Solvency II balance sheet.

-NOTE 2 - DEDUCTION AND AGGREGATION
+NOTE 2 - CALCULATION METHOD 2

-The Group was granted approval to use Method 2 Deduction and Aggregation (D&A) with local statutory equivalence for certain firms.
-As at 31 December 2023 this approach applies to the following companies:
+The Group was granted approval to use Calculation Method 2 with local statutory equivalence for certain firms.
+As at 31 December 2024 this approach applies to the following companies:

-- Banner Life Insurance Company (Banner Life); - William Penn Life Insurance of New York (William Penn); - First British Vermont Reinsurance Company II; - First British Vermont Reinsurance Company III; - First British Bermuda Reinsurance Company III Limited; - First British Vermont Reinsurance Company IV Limited; - Legal & General Reinsurance Company No.2 Limited; and - Legal & General America Reinsurance Limited.
+- Banner Life Insurance Company (Banner Life)3 - William Penn Life Insurance of New York (William Penn)3 - First British Vermont Reinsurance Company II Limited3 - First British Vermont Reinsurance Company III Limited3 - First British Bermuda Reinsurance Company III Limited3 - First British Vermont Reinsurance Company IV Limited3 - Legal & General Reinsurance Company No.2 Limited - Legal & General America Reinsurance Limited3.